chainflip-io/chainflip-backend/state-chain/pallets/cf-validator/README.md

 In addition, Authority nodes are split into **Current** and **Historical** Authorities. *Historical* authorities remain bonded and may be required to participate in signing ceremonies using expiring keys.
-They may be slashed, but earn no rewards, unless they happen to also be backup nodes: depending on a historical authority's stake, they will additionally be classified as a Backup or Passive node.
+They may be slashed, but earn no rewards, unless they happen to be among the highest staked backup nodes.
 However note that being a historical authority is not a prerequisite for becoming a backup node.

 Any node that fulfils the qualificaton conditions will be considered for inclusion in the set of backup nodes.
 The size